-- O (N = none): No wear at all.
+- 0 (N = none): No wear at all.
 The feather edges are perfect.
 A light-colored edge exists all the way around the feathers, including the tips. - 1 (S = slight): Very little wear.
 Feather edges are only slightly worn and no actual fraying or nicks have occurred.
-Often, a light-colored edge exists around the sides of the feathers but not at the tips.

-- 2 (L = light): Relatively light wear.
-The feathers are definitely worn but with very little fraying and very few actual nicks. - 3 (M = moderate): The feathers show considerable wear and some very definite fraying.
+Often, a light-colored edge exists around the sides of the feathers but not at the tips. - 2 (L = light): Relatively light wear.
+The feathers are definitely worn but with very little fraying and very few actual nicks. - (M = moderate): The feathers show considerable wear and some very definite fraying.
 Nicks and chips are obvious along the vanes. - 4 (H = heavy): The feathers are very heavily worn and frayed.
 The tips are often worn completely off. - 5 (X = excessive): The feathers are extremely ragged and torn up, and the shafts are usually exposed well beyond the vanes.
 All the tips are usually completely worn or broken off.

 JUV.
 BDY PL. -- Extent of Juvenile Body Plumage.
 Most fledgling birds wear a juvenile plumage that is distinct, at least in texture, from any other plumage of the species.
 Juvenile plumage is generally distinguished from adult plumages by loosely-textured ("fluffy") contour feathers, often with streaks or spots not found on corresponding adult feathers.
 It is important to examine individual feathers in assessing the extent of juvenile plumage.
-This plumage may be worn from only a few days to several months, depending on species and fledging date, until the preformative molt, at which time it is molted into "formative plumage" (= "first prebasic plumage" in Pyle 1997, which see for descriptions and timing of juvenile plumage and an extensive discussion of molt).
+This plumage may be worn from only a few days to several months, depending on species and fledging date, until the preformative molt, at which time it is molted into "formative plumage".
 The extent of juvenile body plumage on a young bird, therefore, is often a good indicator of how long the individual has been out of its nest.
 Note that flight feathers (primaries, secondaries, and rectrices) are generally not replaced during the preformative molt and should not be considered when assessing the extent of juvenile plumage.
 The extent of juvenile body plumage should be recorded according to the scale shown below.
 Again, we recommend using the numeric codes rather than the alpha codes.
 For the purpose of this field, only juvenile birds have juvenile body plumage!
 Most birds do retain some juvenile wing coverts through the first breeding season, but these second-year birds are considered to have no juvenile body plumage because they have completed the preformative (and in some cases prealternate) body molt.

 - 3 (F = full): Full juvenile body plumage.
-The bird has not yet begun its preformative (= "first prebasic") molt. - 2 (G = greater): More than half of the juvenile body plumage remains, although the bird already has begun its preformative molt.
-The individual looks mostly like a juvenile, but some formative (= "first basic") body plumage is evident. - 1 (L = less): Less than half of the juvenile body plumage remains.
+The bird has not yet begun its preformative molt. - 2 (G = greater): More than half of the juvenile body plumage remains, although the bird already has begun its preformative molt.
+The individual looks mostly like a juvenile, but some formative body plumage is evident. - (L = less): Less than half of the juvenile body plumage remains.
 The bird has molted primarily into formative body plumage, but some juvenile body plumage remains. - 0 (N = none): No juvenile body plumage.
 The individual has molted already into full formative body plumage.
 All adult birds, including SYs, therefore, have "0" juvenile plumage, even if they have some retained juvenile coverts or flight feathers.

-In summary, a bird is in full (3) juvenile plumage from fledging until the onset of the preformative (= "first basic" in Pyle 1977) molt.
-During this molt, juvenile plumage is replaced by formative (= "first basic" in Pyle 1977) body plumage.
+In summary, a bird is in full (3) juvenile plumage from fledging until the onset of the preformative molt.
+During this molt, juvenile plumage is replaced by formative body plumage.
 Thus, birds in partial (2 or 1) juvenile plumage must be in molt.
 Recently-fledged birds still may be growing their juvenile feathers but should be classed as "3" juvenile plumage.
 Similarly, birds in the final stages of the preformative molt may have shed all of their juvenile body feathers but still be growing their formative feathers; such birds have "0" juvenile plumage.